5 hours on Mackinac Island - a photo journal

 Esther Williams swimming pool built for the movie This Time for Keeps

-It started to rain harder just then, so I went on into the Grand Hotel, visiting the art gallery and gift shop.
-Then I took the elevator to the top floor and walked up two more floors to the upper level of the Cupola Bar.
-The two level bar is at the very top, center of the hotel.
-Although they serve meals there in the evening, during the day it is a quiet bar with unique views.
+When my shopping was finished, I took the elevator to the top floor and walked up two more floors to the upper level of the Cupola Bar.
+The two level bar is at the very top, center of the Grand Hotel.
+Although they serve meals in the Cupola Bar in the evening, during the day it is a rare quiet spot with unique views.

 Dinning room with the Grand Buffet